deadlysyn/grouper/README.md

 that is allowing RO endpoints (e.g. get a list of groups) to be accessed without authentication.
-While RW endpoints (e.g. updating a group) do require authentication and authorization, there is likely no reason for this service to ever be exposed to the public Internet.
+While RW endpoints (e.g. updating a group) do require authentication and authorization, there is likely no reason for this service to ever be exposed to the Internet.

 Whether you lock it down using security groups, authenticated proxies, internal ALBs or other means is up to you.
 Just place it in a trust zone